 Buying or selling a home in Cary?

-That's where I can help.
-We can schedule a time to get together so we can talk about your real estate needs and get an idea of your future plans.
-We'll talk about the mortgage industry, other economic factors that could potentially affect your purchase today or in the future, as well as neighborhoods and schools in the Cary area.
+This is where RE/MAX Performance comes in.
+We'll book a time to meet so we can talk about why you want to buy a home and get an idea of your future plans.
+We'll discuss everything from neighborhoods, schools in the Cary area, the mortgage industry, to any other economic factors that may potentially affect your buying decision today or in the future.

-Step 3 – Begin looking
+Step 3 – Start your home search

-Step 4 – Understand the market
+Step 4 – Understand the housing market

 Step 6 – Negotiate the deal

-Step 7 – Obtain financing
+Step 7 – Obtain a loan

 Step 8 – Close the deal